 We have spoken to thousands of people about mental health services and support across Norfolk and Waveney.
-Whilst we know we have services which are doing a great job, we also know there are areas of significant concern where we need to do better.
+Whilst we know we have services that are doing a great job, we also know there are areas of significant concern where we need to do better.
 We are working alongside service users and their families and carers, professionals, members of the voluntary sector and other stakeholders to improve mental health services.
 Some of this work includes:

 - A new Adult Mental Health Strategy which focuses our work across six key commitments.
 You can read the strategy here.
 An update on our progress since producing the strategy is available to read here.